Luis Fernández de Córdoba, 17th Duke of Medinaceli: Later life

 In 1929, he was granted the Order of the Golden Fleece by Alfonso XIII.
-The collar he had been bestowed with had once belonged to Louis Bonapart, Napoleon's younger brother.
+The collar he had been bestowed with had once belonged to Louis Bonaparte, Napoleon's younger brother.

 He inherited his fondness for hunting and horse-riding from his grandmother Angela Pérez de Barradas y Bernuy, 1st Duchess of Denia and Tarifa — titles that he also held when his uncle Carlos María Fernández de Córdoba died.
 He was an indefatigable traveler, at the same time that he carried out numerous investigations, especially in the field of falconry, and founded the Spanish Museum of Trophy Hunting.
 In 1927 he was elected a member of the Royal Academy of Exact, Physical and Natural Sciences; His entrance speech was about birds of prey in falconry.

 Considered one of the main exponents of big-game hunting in Europe, the duke made expeditions to British East Africa (1908-1909) and the North Pole (1910, 1921).
 In addition, he wrote numerous publications on hunting and nature, and in his palace in Madrid he founded a museum of natural history, the collection of which had to be transferred to the Museo Nacional de Ciencias Naturales at the outbreak of the Spanish Civil War in 1936.

-After suffering a myocardial infarction, Luis Fernández de Córdoba died on July 13, 1956 in the now disappeared Palace of the Duke of Uceda in Madrid.
+After suffering a myocardial infarction, Luis Fernández de Córdoba died on July 13, 1956, in the now disappeared Palace of the Duke of Uceda in Madrid.
 He is buried in the Basilica of Jesús de Medinaceli in Madrid.